BekhruzSNiyazov/Visualization101/README.md

 However, if you want to read the source code you can git clone this repository.
 # What can you do with this project?
-Using **Visualization101** you can do a lot of things.
+With **Visualization101** you can do a lot of things.
 For example, you can visualize sorting algorithms, code, math and many other things.

 Have fun using **Visualization101** tools!
 # Credits